marijnh/Eloquent-JavaScript/15_event.md

 {{index "setInterval function", "clearInterval function", repetition}}

-A similar set of functions, `setInterval` and `clearInterval` are used to set timers that should _repeat_ every _X_ milliseconds.
+A similar set of functions, `setInterval` and `clearInterval`, are used to set timers that should _repeat_ every _X_ milliseconds.

 ```